How Leading Companies Prepare for and Recover from Hurricanes

 It’s not all bad news, however.

-Some companies along the coastlines are well-adept to preparing for hurricanes and recovering after one hits.
+Some companies along the coastlines are well-adept to preparing for hurricanes and recovering after a major storm.
+What is different about these organizations and why do they recover faster?
+Well, for starters they:

-- Know that every year brings inherent risks.
+- Know that every hurricane season brings inherent risks.

 - Don’t wait until a hurricane hits to decide what to do.